ethersphere/swarm/swarm/docs/sw^3/storage.rst

     :alt: a generic node in the tree has 128 children
     :figclass: align-center

-  A generic node in the tree has 128 childern.
+  A generic node in the tree has 128 children.

 Recall also that during normal swarm lookups, a swarm client performs a lookup for a hash value and receives a chunk in return.
 This chunk in turn constitutes another 128 hashes to be looked up in return for another 128 hashes and so on until the chunks received belong to the actual document.
 Here is a schematic: (:numref:`Figure %s <fig:tree2>`):